 The procurement and supply of goods and services forms a major part of Sightsavers' programme activities with partners, as well as Sightsavers own global operations.
 Sightsavers has a duty to all of its stakeholders, donors and beneficiaries to ensure that resources are used strategically and efficiently; and must be able to demonstrate that value for money (VfM) and supply chain integrity is achieved in all procurement activities.
-VfM will be achieved by balancing quality, of goods procured, time, meeting programme start dates and the financial cost of both purchasing and delivering products.
-These factors should influence programme planning and should be introduced as early as possible as risks.
+VfM will be achieved by balancing quality, of goods procured, time, meeting programme start dates, and the financial cost of both purchasing and delivering products.
+These factors should influence programme planning and should be introduced as early as possible as risks

 In the context of Sightsavers, procurement supports a whole range of activities spanning from programme planning, implementation, fundraising, technical and professional services, operations, office infrastructure and maintenance and information systems and technology (IT).
-Sightsavers currently identifies and manages its procurement needs across the following spend categories (non-exhaustive list):
+Sightsavers currently identifies and manages its procurement needs across the following spend categories (nonexhaustive list):

-Spend Category Category Items Corporate services Facilities maintenance Insurance Office leases, equipment and supplies Fundraising and media Agencies Events Marketing, media communications and social media Marketing materials and publications Information Technology (IT) Application support services Communications (internet connectivity, telephony) Hardware Infrastructure Software and Software-as-a-Service (SaaS) People and professional services Business support services (including IT and Legal) External audit Technical advisors and thematic specialists

-Spend Category Category Items Programme delivery Medicinal Products (sourced through compliant central and 3rd country suppliers) Medical equipment and consumables Educational products Vehicles and fleet maintenance Transport (of goods) and logistics services Travel and events Accommodation (hotels, etc.) Staff transport (flights, taxis, etc.) Venues (meeting rooms, venues for workshops, etc.)
+Spend Category Category Items Corporate Services Facilities maintenance Insurance Office leases, equipment and supplies Fundraising & Media Agencies Events Marketing, media communications and social media Marketing materials and publications Information Technology (IT) Application support services Communications (internet connectivity, telephony) Hardware Infrastructure Software and Software-as-a-Service (SaaS) People & Professional Services Business support services (including IT and Legal) External Audit Technical advisors and thematic specialists Programme Delivery Medicinal Products (sourced through compliant central and 3rd Country suppliers) Medical equipment and consumables Educational products Vehicles and fleet maintenance Transport (of Goods) &amp; logistics services Travel & Events Accommodation (Hotels, etc.) Staff transport (e.g. flights, taxis, etc.) Venues (meeting rooms, venues for workshops, etc.)

-10.3 Policies, principles and processes
+10.3 Policies, Principles and Processes